The Test (Australian TV series)

-The Test, also known as The Test: A New Era for Australia's Team in its first season, is an Australian docu-series, produced by Amazon Studios for Amazon Prime Video, and co-produced by Cricket Australia.
+The Test, known as The Test: A New Era for Australia's Team in its first season, is an Australian docu-series, produced by Amazon Studios for Amazon Prime Video, and co-produced by Cricket Australia.
 The first season was released on Prime Video on 12 March 2020 and consists of 8 episodes.
-A second season, consisting of 4 episodes, was released on Prime Video on 13 January 2023.
+A second season, consisting of 4 episodes, was released on 13 January 2023.
+A 3-episode third season was released on 24 May 2024.

 The docu-series follows the Australian men's cricket team.
 The first season follows the team's path to redemption under the leadership of captain Tim Paine and head coach Justin Langer in the 18 months after the 2018 Australian ball-tampering scandal.
-The second season follows the team after the exit of Paine as captain and the subsequent departure of Langer during the end of 2021 and beginning of 2022.
+The second season follows the team after the exit of Paine as captain and the subsequent departure of Langer at the end of 2021 and beginning of 2022.
+The third season follows the team in England during the 2023 Ashes series.

 An edited, feature-length version of the first season aired on the Seven Network on 4 October 2020.